Bit-Quill/amazon-timestream-odbc-driver/src/markdown/setup/setup.md

 or later is installed on your computer.
 You can download the Java SE Runtime Environment 8 [here](https://www.oracle.com/ca-en/java/technologies/javase-jre8-downloads.html).

-### TimeStream ODBC Driver
+### Timestream ODBC Driver
-Download the TimeStream ODBC driver [here](https://github.com/aws/amazon-timestream-odbc-driver/releases).
+Download the Timestream ODBC driver [here](https://github.com/aws/amazon-timestream-odbc-driver/releases).
 Choose the proper installer
 (e.g., `timestream-odbc-1.0.0.msi`).

 ## Specifying the Amazon RDS Certificate Authority Certificate File
 If you are connecting to a TLS-enabled cluster, you may want to specify the Amazon RDS Certificate Authority certificate on your connection string.
-By default, an Amazon RDS Certificate Authority root certificate has been embedded in the ODBC driver which should work when connecting to Amazon TimeStream clusters using SSL/TLS encryption.
+By default, an Amazon RDS Certificate Authority root certificate has been embedded in the ODBC driver which should work when connecting to Amazon Timestream clusters using SSL/TLS encryption.
 However, if you want to provide a new Amazon RDS Certificate Authority root certificate, follow the directions below:
 1. [Download the root CA certificate](https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem)
 2. It is recommended to relocate the file to your user's home directory: `$HOME` for Windows or `~` for MacOS/Linux.
 3. Add the `TLS_CA_FILE` option to your [ODBC connection string](connection-string.md).
 For example:

     ~~~
-    DRIVER={Amazon TimeStream};HOSTNAME=localhost:27017;DATABASE=customer;TLS_ALLOW_INVALID_HOSTNAMES=true;TLS_CA_FILE=rds-ca-2019-root.pem
+    DRIVER={Amazon Timestream};HOSTNAME=localhost:27017;DATABASE=customer;TLS_ALLOW_INVALID_HOSTNAMES=true;TLS_CA_FILE=rds-ca-2019-root.pem
     ~~~

 To determine whether your cluster is TLS-enabled, you can [check the value of your cluster's `tls` parameter](https://docs.aws.amazon.com/timestream/latest/developerguide/connect_programmatically.html#connect_programmatically-determine_tls_value).

-## Using an SSH Tunnel to Connect to Amazon TimeStream
+## Using an SSH Tunnel to Connect to Amazon Timestream
-Amazon TimeStream (with MongoDB compatibility) clusters are deployed within an Amazon Virtual Private Cloud (Amazon VPC).
+Amazon Timestream (with MongoDB compatibility) clusters are deployed within an Amazon Virtual Private Cloud (Amazon VPC).
 They can be accessed directly by Amazon EC2 instances or other AWS services that are deployed in the same Amazon VPC.
-Additionally, Amazon TimeStream can be accessed by EC2 instances or other AWS services in different VPCs in the same AWS Region or other Regions via VPC peering.
+Additionally, Amazon Timestream can be accessed by EC2 instances or other AWS services in different VPCs in the same AWS Region or other Regions via VPC peering.

-However, suppose that your use case requires that you (or your application) access your Amazon TimeStream resources from outside the cluster's VPC.
-This will be the case for most users not running their application on a VM in the same VPC as the TimeStream cluster.
-When connecting from outside the VPC, you can use SSH tunneling (also known as  _port forwarding_) to access your Amazon TimeStream resources.
+However, suppose that your use case requires that you (or your application) access your Amazon Timestream resources from outside the cluster's VPC.
+This will be the case for most users not running their application on a VM in the same VPC as the Timestream cluster.
+When connecting from outside the VPC, you can use SSH tunneling (also known as  _port forwarding_) to access your Amazon Timestream resources.

 There are two options to create an SSH tunnel:
 1. Internally, using the [SSH tunnel options](connection-string.md) (minimally, `sshUser`, `sshHost`, and